Mastermind (British game show): Chair

 Contestants sit in a black leather chair, lit by a solitary spotlight in an otherwise dark studio.
 The inspiration for this was the interrogations faced by the show's creator, Bill Wright, as a prisoner of war in World War II.
 The original black chair was given to Magnus Magnusson as a souvenir when he retired from the show, and is now owned by his daughter Sally Magnusson who inherited it following her father's death in 2007.
-On one occasion the original black chair was stolen by a group of students during the BBC crew's evening meal break, and held to ransom to raise money for charity.
-This prank delayed the recording of two programmes.
-The BBC subsequently commissioned a duplicate chair which was kept locked in the scenery truck at every recording to thwart similar ransom demands.
+In 1979 the original black chair was taken by a group of students during the BBC crew's evening meal break, and held to ransom to raise money for charity; this delayed the recording of two programmes.
+The BBC commissioned a duplicate chair which was kept locked in the scenery truck at every recording to thwart similar ransom demands.
 The duplicate chair was never used on air, except in the title sequence, which was recorded in London while the main chair was on the road.
-Its current whereabouts are unknown.
+The chair was featured on a 2024 episode of the British version of The Repair Shop, where Magnusson’s daughter brought it in for restoration.

-The current chair is an Eames Soft Pad Lounge Chair designed by Charles and Ray Eames in 1969.
+The current chair, since 2003, is an Eames Soft Pad Lounge Chair, designed by Charles and Ray Eames in 1969.

+Video game

+A video game adaptation was released for the ZX Spectrum in 1984 by Mirrorsoft.
+A companion game titled Mastermind Quizmaster was released at the same time and was meant to be used in conjunction with the first game.
+It allowed the user to write their own questions.
+Home Computing Weekly reviewed both games and gave them two out of five stars and said: "I have no doubt that someone, somewhere, will find these two programs of use."
+ZX Computing also reviewed both games and the computer's ability to recognise key words in the answers was praised but the loading times in a four-player game were criticized as too long.